Tan-Shadow/snippets-json/README.md

 # How to use it?

-Using it is simple the prefix is **?** just read through that json file and see what snippets are available and use them Example -> `?yomogi` will add a the google font import link snippet
+Using it is simple the prefix is **?** just read through that json file and see what snippets are available and use them Example -> `?yomogi` will add a the google font import snippet